hesco/hesco-weave/README.md

     * [puppetlabs/firewall](https://forge.puppetlabs.com/puppetlabs/firewall)

 The firewall module is intended to support features exposed by weave::firewall:: classes and types.
-Until such time as the pull request is accepted into the upstream project, it also requires [being patched as described in this pull request](https://github.com/puppetlabs/puppetlabs-firewall/pull/433).
+Until such time as this patch is accepted into the upstream project, it also requires [being patched as described in this pull request](https://github.com/puppetlabs/puppetlabs-firewall/pull/433).

 ## What weave affects